Visit St. Barts with Exotic Estates

 Documentation Needed

-St. Barth is easy to travel to, and the regulations for entry are the same as France and Europe.
+St. Barts is easy to travel to, and the regulations for entry are the same as France and Europe.
 European Union travelers are committed to enter without the use of the visa, and US and Canadian travelers can enter using their passports.

 Best Time to Visit

-The weather in St. Barth is generally good all year, and the dry season lasts from December through May.
+The weather in St. Barts is generally good all year, and the dry season lasts from December through May.
 Heavier rains will fall between June and November, with October and November being Hurricane season.
 We suggest planning your trip between December and April when you will also find most of the Island events taking place.

 Here are some of the biggest events of the year to help with your planning:

-- January: St. Barth Music Festival showcase
+• January: St. Barts Music Festival showcase

 Good to Know

-St. Barth is on Atlantic Standard Time, only one hour ahead of Eastern Standard Time in the winter.
+St. Barts is on Atlantic Standard Time, only one hour ahead of Eastern Standard Time in the winter.
 This island does not observe daylight savings time, so between March and October, it is the same as Eastern Standard Time.

 The electrical system on the island delivers 220 bolts using standard French sockets.
 British and American appliances such as hair dryers and straighteners will need an adapter and a transformer.
 We suggest traveling on your own to make plugging easier.